-The Management's Discussion and Analysis (MD&A) and the information included in the section entitled "Supplementary Information" in the table of contents are not a required part of the basic financial statements but are supplemental information required by accounting principles generally accepted in the United States of America and the Division.
+The Management's Discussion and Analysis (MD&A) are not a required part of the basic financial statements but are supplemental information required by accounting principles generally accepted in the United States of America and the Division.
 We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the supplemental information.
 However, we did not audit the information and express no opinion on it.